TelepathicGrunt/UltraAmplifiedDimension-Forge/README.txt

     Made for Minecraft v.1.14.4
     Created by TelepathicGrunt

 Highly recommend using a strong computer with this mod!
-(May not be compatible with other mods that affects terrain shape gen or modifies vanilla biomes)
 You can choose biome sizes, ore spawn rates, structure rarity, toggle biomes, and much more with this mod's config options!

 Feel free to use this mod and any part of it for whatever you want as long as you do not profit off of my mod.